 The Keyless Access system allows the doors and liftgate to be locked and unlocked without pressing the RKE transmitter button.
-The RKE transmitter must be within 1 m (3 ft) of the door or trunk being opened.
-If the vehicle has this feature, there will be a button on both outside front and rear door handles.
+The RKE transmitter must be within 1 m (3 ft) of the liftgate or door being opened.
+If the vehicle has this feature, there will be a button on both outside front door handles.